lutzer/TeleAgriCultureBoard/teleAgriCulture Board V2.1/README.md

 - A micro USB cable
 - Some sensors and actuators of your choice (optional)

+The boards are flashed with the actual firmware at shipping, and ready to use... (or update via OverTheAirUpdate in Config Portal)

 Follow these steps:

 - power the board ( via Micro USB or Waveshare Solar Power Manager board)